 If this approach is used, more data need to be collected to document discard mortality rates.
 Federal fisheries observers could collect data on octopus vitality as they currently do for halibut, but a more detailed and objective procedure needs to be developed for coding injuries and condition.
-Laboratory studies to document mortality in relation to condition coding would be best, but may not be feasible.
+Laboratory or tagging studies would also be needed to document mortality in relation to condition coding.
 Due to the low incidental catch rate of octopus, it may take several years to accumulate enough data for reliable mortality estimates.
-Mortality estimates should be re-evaluated periodically (e.g. every 5 years) to assess changes in mortality rates due to differences in fishing gear or sampling methodology.
+If this approach is adopted, mortality estimates should be re-evaluated periodically (e.g. every 5 years) to assess changes in mortality rates due to differences in fishing gear or sampling methodology.